Las Vegas Raiders: Second Oakland era (1995–2019)

-The day following the conclusion of the 2015 regular season, the Raiders, St. Louis Rams, and San Diego Chargers all filed to relocate to Los Angeles.
+The day following the conclusion of the 2015 regular season, the Raiders, St. Louis Rams, and San Diego Chargers all filed to move to Los Angeles.
 On January 12, 2016, the NFL owners voted 30–2 to allow the Rams to return to L.A. and approved a stadium project in Inglewood proposed by Rams owner Stan Kroenke over a competing project in Carson that the Chargers and Raiders had jointly proposed.
-The Chargers were given a one-year approval to relocate as well, conditioned on negotiating a lease agreement with the Rams or an agreement to partner with the Rams on the new stadium construction.
-The Raiders were given conditional permission to relocate if the Chargers were to decline their option first.
+The Chargers were given a one-year approval to move as well, conditioned on negotiating a lease agreement with the Rams or an agreement to partner with the Rams on the new stadium construction.
+The Raiders were given conditional permission to move if the Chargers were to decline their option first.

-As part of the Rams' relocation decision, the NFL offered to provide both the Chargers and Raiders $100 million each if they could work out new stadiums in their home markets.
-The Chargers eventually announced on January 12, 2017, that they would exercise their option to relocate to Los Angeles following the failure of a November 2016 ballot initiative to fund a new stadium in San Diego.
+As part of the Rams' decision to move, the NFL offered to provide both the Chargers and Raiders $100 million each if they could work out new stadiums in their home markets.
+The Chargers eventually announced on January 12, 2017, that they would exercise their option to move to Los Angeles following the failure of a November 2016 ballot initiative to fund a new stadium in San Diego.
 In an official statement on the Rams decision, the Raiders offered they would "now turn our attention to exploring all options to find a permanent stadium solution."
-Las Vegas and San Antonio were heavily rumored as possible relocation destinations.
+Las Vegas and San Antonio were heavily rumored as possible destinations.
 By mid-February 2016, the team had worked out a one-year lease agreement with the City of Oakland to play at O.co Coliseum with the option for a second one-year lease.

 In late January 2016 billionaire Sheldon Adelson, president and CEO of the Las Vegas Sands Corporation casino empire, proposed a new domed stadium in Las Vegas to potentially house the University of Nevada, Las Vegas football team and a possible NFL team.
 Adelson quickly reached out to the Raiders to discuss the team partnering on the new stadium.
 In April 2016, without promising the team would move, Raiders owner Mark Davis met with the Southern Nevada Tourism Infrastructure Committee and pledged $500 million toward Adelson's stadium if public officials agreed to contribute to the stadium.

 A group of investors led by former NFL stars Ronnie Lott and Rodney Peete proposed a new stadium to the city of Oakland in June 2016 as a way to keep the Raiders in the city.

 Nevada's legislature approved a $750 million public subsidy for the proposed domed Las Vegas stadium in October 2016.
-Davis informed his fellow NFL owners that he intended to file for relocation to Las Vegas following the end of the season.
+Davis informed his fellow NFL owners that he intended to file for moving to Las Vegas following the end of the season.